Planting Instructions for established Container-Grown Material (trees, shrubs, perennials) >

 We stand behind all plants and trees we sell.

-All plants and trees are guaranteed to be in good condition when leaving the Jerry Anderberg & Associates Nursery.
+All plants and trees are guaranteed to be in good condition when leaving the Switzer Landscaping nursery.
 We will replace, at 50% the value, any plant/tree material that does not survive the first growing season - provided the plant has been properly planted and tended.